-CEO of NFS Technology Group, Luis De Souza says: “In the last few years cloud-based services have really begun to take off, with the demand for flexible working and increasing use of mobile and tablet technology in the workplace.
+CEO of NFS Technology, Luis De Souza says: “In the last few years cloud-based services have really begun to take off, with the demand for flexible working and increasing use of mobile and tablet technology in the workplace.

 “Cloud-based collaboration and integrated communication services such as email and video conferencing, enables workers to perform their job, by simply having an internet connection, from a mobile, tablet or laptop, whilst at home or on the go”.

 What Are the Benefits of Mobile Friendly, Cloud-based Technology?

 Companies of every size can quickly meet more businesses demands.
 People can be instantly and simply added (or removed) to the cloud-based networks.
 This also means employees can collaborate and work with Internet access, from anywhere in the world.

 Cloud-based software streamlines otherwise complex recovery plans as the cloud-based system can automatically take care of any issues.

 3) Automatic Software Updates

 As the supplier updates and maintains all cloud-based services, not the customer, businesses have more time to focus on other tasks and less to worry about.